cirosantilli/linux-cheat/ramfs.md

 Can be useful if you want to speed up some filesystem operations and have enough RAM for it.

+On Ubuntu 14.04, a `tmpfs` is mounted by default at `/run`, to which the FHS `/var/run` symlinks to.

 tmpfs vs ramfs:

 -   tmpfs has a fixed size: it does not grow dynamically and raises an error if you blow the limit.